senzing-garage/serve-grpc/README.md

 `servegrpc` supports the
 [Senzing Protocol Buffer definitions](https://github.com/Senzing/g2-sdk-proto).
-Under the covers, the gRPC request is translated into a Senzing Go SDK API call using [senzing/g2-sdk-go-base](https://github.com/Senzing/g2-sdk-go-base).
+Under the covers, the gRPC request is translated by the gRPC server into a Senzing Go SDK API call using [senzing/g2-sdk-go-base](https://github.com/Senzing/g2-sdk-go-base).
 The response from the Senzing Go SDK API is returned to the gRPC client.